amy34268/Todo-List-Application/README.md

  **InputInvalidException**,and **ToDoListGUI's dateCommandWithException** method will catch it.
 When it catches the exception, a message box will display "the date you entered is incorrect".

+#Phase 4: Task

+- Writer class and ToDoList class should not have separated DELIMITER, they should be the same value at all time

+- functionality for the UI elements can be extracted from GUI and make them a new Class.

+- Save and Load Functions can be separated from GUI and make them a new Class.